This section describes the NuvlaEdge registration and commissioning workflow.

 A trigger installation script is embedded in the operating system of the edge device, in order to leverage a USB (or similar media) build from Nuvla.
 See details here

-Note that additional users or groups can be added to the NuvlaBox access control, such that they can access to the corresponding NuvlaBoxes.
+NOTE: Additional users or groups can be added to the NuvlaEdge access control, such that they can access to the corresponding NuvlaEdgees.

 2a.
 Manual activation